Holic75/KingmakerRebalance/README.md

 - Monk/Ninja ki pools do not stack,
 - You can not use twf with unhindering shield,
 - Kinetic Chirurgeon looses wild talents instead of infusions/infusion specializations/metakinesis,
-- Multiattack feat can be selected by any character, and it works on them the same way it would work on animal companion/eidolon (i.e. either reduces secondary attacks penalty to -2, or gives one iterative attack with primary hand natural weapon if character has less than 3 natural attacks).
+- Multiattack feat can be selected by any character, and it works on them the same way it would work on animal companion/eidolon (i.e. either reduces secondary attacks penalty to -2, or gives one iterative attack with primary hand natural weapon if character has less than 3 natural attacks),
+- Dark Elementalist will restore up to 3 burn points when using Soul Power (optional),
+- Psychockineticist receives only -1 to wis skils and will savingthrows (optional).

 NOTE: Changes to  npc companions, and class skill points and some others are optional and can be disabled (set corresponding values to false,